The page has been translated by Gen AI.

 1. All Services > Container > Kubernetes Engine Click the menu.
 Navigate to the Service Home page of Kubernetes Engines.

-3. Click the resource (cluster) on the Cluster List page to view detailed information.
+3. Cluster List page, click the resource (cluster) for which you want to view detailed information.
 You will be taken to the Cluster Detail page.

-ServiceWatch metric
+ServiceWatch Metrics